 We were made to do two things (well many more, like eat); 1) to behold glorious things (which is why we go to geological attractions like the Grand Canyon and the Niagra Falls), and 2) to behold the glory in each other.
 We each have a shadow of the glory of Jesus in our faces.
 We were made after his image, his likeness, bone of his bone.
 And some awesome day, some glorious day, we will behold the face of Christ, our God in the flesh.
 Don’t we all yearn for that day?

-Some have already seen him.
+Some have already supposedly seen him.
 The apostles for one, but also some in our century have also.
-People who have had near death experiences often describe going into a dream like state where they enter heaven, talk with Jesus, see Gabriel the angel, etc. Many Muslims who have come to Christ have done so by way of talking with Christ himself in their dreams.
+People who have had near death experiences often describe going into a dream like state where they enter heaven, talk with Jesus, see Gabriel the angel, etc. Many Muslims who have come to Christ have done so by way of talking with Christ himself in their dreams (which is obviously not a near death experience, and an important distinction).

 Well what I’m about to say I don’t put a ton of stock in, but find it very interesting, and truthful in a very big way.
 Two young people, one a boy at age 3, and a girl who was around 7-8 years old, both almost died, and both witnessed seeing Jesus Christ.